BrandonJernigan/Space_Invaders/README.md

 </p>

 ## Usage
-This application is a sample first level for a re-creation of Space Invaders.
+This application is a simple recreation of Space Invaders.
 The structure of the project is broken into components with the intention for easy project expansion.
 Aside from this, it is just a fun weekend project.